 - 20 students from the first three cohorts have completed high school and are attending 2 or 4-year colleges.

-- Students not enrolled in college attend middle or high school, work full or part-time, engaged in community service, and involved in many extracurricular activities.
+- Students not enrolled in college attended middle or high school, worked full or part-time, engaged in community service, and were involved in many extracurricular activities.
 Many have received honors and awards for achievements.

 - More than 30 print, online, and television/radio media reports highlighting Camp BONES or Camp YEHS!